-Medical marijuana is cannabis designed for the holistic treatment of certain diseases or for mitigating & improving the symptoms of others.
+Medical Cannabis aka Medical Marijuana is cannabis designed for the holistic treatment of certain diseases, medical conditions, Post Traumatic Stress Syndrome or PTSD, Psychological Trauma or for mitigating & improving the symptoms of others.
 You hear of medical marijuana being used to help with treatment during cancer, in reducing physical pain, dealing with stomach issues, and in the prevention of seizures.
-Medical plants have also been used to treat PTSD and reduce anxiety.
-There are countless options for medical treatment.
+Medical Cannabis plants have also been used to treat a wide variety of mental and physiological ailments and reduce anxiety.
+There are countless options for medical Cannabis treatment.

-The state of Colorado legalized recreational marijuana using Amendment 64.
+The state of Colorado legalized recreational Cannabis aka Marijuana using Amendment 64.
 Since January of 2014, it has been legal to purchase for anyone 21 and older.
-It is important with recreational marijuana to recognize that within the state of Colorado it is still only legal to use on your private property.
-Like medical, recreational marijuana is available in a variety of forms and can be smoked, vaporized, eaten, and applied in topical ointments.
+It is important with recreational Cannabis or marijuana to recognize that within the state of Colorado it is still only legal to use on your private property.
+Like medical Cannabis, recreational marijuana is available in a variety of forms and can be smoked, vaporized, eaten, and applied in topical ointments.

-Bud, another name for the dried flower of a cannabis plant, is the most common name for what you are smoking when you are consuming cannabis.
-Bud or flower comes from the cannabis plant but must be properly handled by a dispensary before it can be sold.
+Bud, another name for the dried flower of a cannabis plant, is the most common name for what you are smoking when you are consuming Cannabis.
+Bud or flower comes from the Cannabis plant but must be properly handled by a Cannabis dispensary before it can be sold.
 Expert growers properly cure a flower before its sale to ensure the best high.
 A great bud should be well-trimmed and properly dried out before being sold to a customer.

 The more “heady” of the strains, sativas are designed to produce an uplifting, mental high.
 Sativas produce a great mental effect, impacting your mindset.
 These flowers do not make you feel lazy or “stoned” but instead offer a greater degree of mental buzz.